 In 2014 I gave up corporate life and moved to Bath to try and use more of my creative skills.
 I spent the next year as project manager, designer, builder and quartermaster, turning a much neglected Victorian terraced house into a home.
 It’s an on-going project.

 I officially started my company, Tinker, in January 2016.
-My aim is to design and make my own products and also rescue pieces of furniture which have potential but are in need of an overhaul.
+My original aim was to design and make my own products and also rescue pieces of furniture in need of an overhaul but over the first year my focus changed and although I do have a few pieces I’ve worked on, I now sell a lot of wonderful vintage items in need of a new home.

 This website is my portfolio.
 If you would like to know anything more about me, please get in touch via the Contact form.